A topic from the subject of Synthesis in Chemistry.

 Basic Concepts

-• Galvanic cells are devices that convert chemical energy into electrical energy.
+• Galvanic cells (or voltaic cells) are devices that convert chemical energy into electrical energy.
 This process is used to power a variety of devices, such as batteries and fuel cells.
+They consist of two half-cells, each containing an electrode and an electrolyte, connected by a salt bridge to allow ion flow.

 Equipment and Techniques

-The equipment and techniques used in electrochemistry vary depending on the specific experiment being conducted.
-However, some common equipment and techniques include:
+The equipment and techniques used in electrochemistry vary depending on the specific experiment.
+However, some common components include:

-• Power supplies are used to provide the electrical current that drives the chemical reaction.
-The power supplies can be either direct current (DC) or alternating current (AC).
+• Power supplies (for electrolysis): Provide the electrical current to drive the non-spontaneous reaction.
+These can be direct current (DC) or, less commonly, alternating current (AC).

 Types of Experiments